TAKE ACTION TO PROTECT UTAHN'S PUBLIC HEALTH OPPOSE SENATE BILL 234

 Utah’s Ability to Protect Health at Risk Under New Legislation

-As the federal government continues to slash regulations meant to protect your health and the health of your environment, Utah’s legislators are engaged in a parallel effort to limit our state’s ability to protect Utahns through state regulatory agencies.
+As the federal government continues to slash regulations meant to protect your health and the health of your environment, Utah’s legislators are engaged in a parallel effort to limit our state’s ability to protect Utahns through science-based regulations.

 A Utah Specific Issue